Breaking the Screen Time Cycle: Connect to UnPlug, Peace at Home, Parenting Classes for your Employees

 If there is one topic that seems to instantly raise the blood pressure in almost every home we work with, it’s screen time.

 We’ve all been there.
-You need twenty minutes to get dinner on the table (or just to hear your own thoughts), so you hand over the tablet.
+You need twenty minutes to get dinner on the table (or just to hear your thoughts), so you hand over the tablet.
 The house goes quiet.
 It feels like a win.
 But then comes the transition.
 The timer goes off, and suddenly, the child who was happily playing Minecraft or watching Bluey vanishes, replaced by a child who is screaming, begging, throwing the remote, or melting down on the floor.

 In those moments, it’s so easy to spiral.
-We think, “I’ve ruined them.
+We think, “I’ve ruined them.”
 They’re addicted.
 I’m a lazy parent.
 From now on, no more screens!”

 But before we throw out the iPad or banish the TV, let’s take a deep breath.
 We need to look at this struggle through a different lens—one that isn’t about control and guilt, but about connection and biology.

 The meltdown isn’t usually about the show itself; it’s about the pain of that transition.
 They are struggling to regulate their bodies as they come down from that high.
+In fact, peer-reviewed neuroimaging research shows that prolonged screen exposure affects the brain’s inhibitory control system in ways similar to habitual addictive behaviors — meaning the struggle to stop is real, not just drama.

 So, how do we break the cycle of fighting, banning, and then caving?
 We prioritize the relationship.